userfrosting/learn/06.sprinkles/01.sprinkles/docs.md

 - templates (Twig files)
 - "extra" content that does not fit into any of these categories

 As seen in the [App Structure Chapter](/structure), sprinkles can be located anywhere.
-The only requirement is it's **recipe** need to be accessible by PSR-4 compatible namespace.
+The only requirement is its **recipe** needs to be accessible through a PSR-4 compatible namespace.

 ### The Main Sprinkle

-Sprinkles are loaded in a specific order, defined by their dependencies, and entities of each type in one sprinkle can extend entities of the same type in other sprinkles.
+Sprinkles are loaded in a specific order, defined by their dependencies, and entities of a given type in one sprinkle can extend entities of the same type in other sprinkles.
 The topmost sprinkle, usually your own project, is called the **main sprinkle**.
-Every other sprinkles are called **depends sprinkles**.
+All other sprinkles are called **depends sprinkles**.

 ### Default Sprinkles

-A basic UserFrosting installation comes with fours sprinkles.
+A basic UserFrosting installation comes with four sprinkles.
 A description of them can be found [in a previous chapter](/structure/sprinkles#bundled-sprinkles).

 Now that we're familiar with the basic concept, let's dig into the [contents of a Sprinkle](/sprinkles/content)!